 If you’ve been told the cancer is advanced, you may find it harder to feel hopeful.
 In some cases, advanced cancer can be controlled for many years.
-When time is limited, people often focus on goals such as visiting special places or spending time with family and friends.
+When time is limited, people often focus on goals such as finishing a special project or spending time with family and friends.

 Does thinking positively help?

-Try to be realistic about what is happening, and talk to someone about your fears and concerns and how you feel you are coping.
-Explaining how you feel to those around you may also help you get the support you need.
+Try to be realistic about what is happening.
+It is often a good idea to talk to someone about your fears and concerns and how you feel you are coping.
+Sharing your feelings with those around you may also help you get the support you need.

 View the Cancer Council NSW editorial policy.